RedonAlla/RA.Utilities/Api/RA.Utilities.Authentication.JwtBearer/README.md

 > [!TIP]
 >
 >When using an identity provider (`Authority`), you typically don't need to specify `ValidIssuer`, `ValidAudience`, or `IssuerSigningKey` as these are discovered from the metadata endpoint.
-The example above shows settings for both scenarios (using an authority or validating a self-issued token).
+>The example above shows settings for validating a self-issued token.
 >

 The library automatically binds these settings to `JwtBearerOptions`.
 It also provides special handling for: